-Top five best range cookers
+Top five best range cookers for 2020

 Our pick of the best range cookers we've tested.
-Brilliant dual-fuel, gas and induction cookers, plus our cheapest Best Buy.
+Brilliant dual-fuel, gas and induction cookers, plus our cheapest Best Buy

-A great range cooker will not only look impressive, but will turn out tasty, perfectly cooked meals for years to come.
+A great range cooker will not only look impressive but also turn out tasty, perfectly cooked meals for years to come.

 A top range cooker

 This excellent dual-fuel range cooker bursts with features but does the basics well too.
 Both ovens heat up quickly and accurately, staying at the temperature you set on the dial, and they have catalytic linings, which make cleaning less of a chore.
 The gas hob works well, and it has a griddle plate and a large wok burner.

 This gas range cooker is super-quick to heat up - you'll wait just four and a half minutes for the main oven to reach 180°C, and it stays pretty much spot on this temperature all the time, which is a great result.
 The large hob has seven burners, including a wok burner.